SOLITARIO RESOURCES CORP. Leases Disclosure

 4. Operating Lease

-During 2024 and 2023, Solitario recognized $42,000 and $41,000, respectively, of lease expense for the WR Lease included in general and administrative expense.
-Cash lease payments of $44,000 and $40,000, respectively, were made on the WR Lease during 2024 and 2023.
+During 2025 and 2024, Solitario recognized $40,000 and $42,000, respectively, of lease expense for the WR Lease included in general and administrative expense.
+Cash lease payments of $45,000 and $44,000, respectively, were made on the WR Lease during 2025 and 2024.
 The discount rate within the WR Lease is not determinable and Solitario applied a discount rate of 7% based upon Solitario’s estimate of its cost of capital in recording the WR Lease.
-Solitario has $52,000 remaining cash payments as of December 31, 2024, of which $2,000 is imputed interest on the WR Lease, and Solitario has recorded the remaining $50,000 lease liability as $43,000 as a current liability and $7,000 as non-current liability in the consolidated balance sheet.
+Solitario has $7,000 remaining cash payments on the WR lease as of December 31, 2025, which is recorded as a current liability in the consolidated balance sheet.

 About Leases Disclosures